 If an IT administrator manages your work or school mobile device or you sign in to your work account with Microsoft Exchange, you can get information about the device and erase it if it’s lost or stolen.
 You can also remotely lock the screen, reset the passcode, and more.

 Before you begin

-- Always let your organization's administrator know that your device is lost or stolen.
+- Always let your admin know that your device is lost or stolen.

-- Consult with your admin before wiping your device and only wipe it if you think it's lost or stolen.
-If you wipe a device, it erases corporate and personal data, such as mail, calendars, and contacts.
-However, it might not delete data stored on your device's removable storage (for example, an SD card).
-Regardless, your corporate G Suite data remains available through a browser and other authorized mobile devices.
+- Consult with your admin before erasing your device and only erase it if you think it's lost or stolen.
+When you erase a device, you erase work and personal data, such as mail, calendars, and contacts.
+However, you might not delete data stored on your device's removable storage (for example, an SD card).
+You can still access your work account through a browser and other authorized mobile devices.

-- Your admin cannot access your My Devices page.
-You need to sign in to your G Suite account to see the information about any mobile devices that you use for work or personally.
+- Your admin can’t access your My Devices page.
+You need to sign in to your Google Workspace account to see the information about any mobile devices that you use for work or personally.

-- You can only manage a device if it's turned on and connected to a network.
-You can’t manage your device if it's in Airplane mode.
+- You can manage a device only when it's turned on and connected to a network.
+You can’t manage your device when it's in Airplane mode.

-- Go to My Devices and sign in with your G Suite account.
+- Go to My Devices and sign in with your Google Workspace account.

 - Choose an option:

 - To see active devices, select Active.

 - To see devices that have not synced data in the last 30 days or have been wiped, select Inactive.